 A twin needle for denim, in comparison to a double universal needle, has a sharp, strong point that penetrates dense fabrics.

 Naturally, such a tip penetrates into multiple layers of thick material faster.
 In addition, the size of a twin needle for use on jeans is 100.
 Such a thick and sharp needle will make stitching denim fabric easy.
 Also ideal for topstitching woven fabrics.

 DOUBLE HEMSTITCH TWIN NEEDLE

-Schmetz makes this interesting twin needles – one is a wing needle and the other is a regular needle on a crossbar from a single shaft.
+Schmetz makes these interesting twin needles – Double Hemstitch Needle.
+One is a wing needle and the other is a regular needle on a crossbar from a single shaft.
 It’s used for decorative stitching on tightly woven fabrics.

 TWIN NEEDLE SIZES

 Double needles are most often made in the following sizes: 1.6 mm, 2, 2.5, 3, 4.
 There are also double needles with a particularly large distance between the needles – 6 and 8 mm.

 Like a regular needle, the size of a double-needle is also determined by the thickness of the shaft.
 The thinnest double needles for knit fabrics are numbered 75.
 The number 80 is usually for sewing with metallic thread.
 No. 80, 90, and 100 are universal or embroidery needles.
 Denim needles have a size of 100.